opencv/opencv/modules/ocl/doc/operations_on_matrices.rst

 --------------------
 Computes the weighted sum of two arrays.

-.. ocv:function:: void ocl::addWeighted(const oclMat &a, double  alpha, const oclMat &b, double beta, double gama, oclMat &c)
+.. ocv:function:: void ocl::addWeighted(const oclMat& src1, double  alpha, const oclMat& src2, double beta, double gama, oclMat& dst)

-    :param a: First source array.
+    :param src1: First source array.

     :param alpha: Weight for the first array elements.

-    :param b: Second source array of the same size and channel number as  ``src1`` .
+    :param src2: Second source array of the same size and channel number as  ``src1`` .

     :param beta: Weight for the second array elements.

-    :param c: Destination array that has the same size and number of channels as the input arrays.
+    :param dst: Destination array that has the same size and number of channels as the input arrays.

     :param gamma: Scalar added to each sum.